Adding a Key to the SUSE Installer¶

 When adding custom or third party payloads like software packages or driver update images that have been signed with their own unique keys it’s required to add the public keys to the installer key ring.
 This document describes how to do that.

-Obtain Public Key
+Obtain Public Key¶

-to export the public key based on the KEYID or USERID of the signing key as follows:
+public key based on the KEYID or USERID of the signing key as follows:

 gpg --export --armor (KEYID or USERID)